 To learn more about this please visit the Ye Matthew Legacy

 The Garrick Theatre

 The Garrick is a multi-use cultural facility located in the heart of Bonavista, Newfoundland.
 Owned and operated by the Bonavista Historic Townscape Foundation, the Garrick boasts comfortable theatre seating for 200, full digital cinema, state-of-the-art sound and lighting, and exceptional acoustics ... and that’s just the beginning.
 Cross the lobby and you’ll find the Annex - a beautifully furnished bar, eatery and intimate performance space.
-Head upstairs, and you’ll discover our soon-to-be completed conference/event space with room for 100.
+Head upstairs, and you’ll discover their conference/event space with room for 100 people.

 The Garrick offers a diverse, year-round program of mainstream films, live music, theatre, public lectures, and special events.
 But The Garrick is more than a cultural and entertainment venue.
 It’s also a place to go and gather, and to meet friends, old and new.
 A place where Bonavista can experience a bit of the wider world and where the wider world can experience a bit of Bonavista.

 For more information please visit The Garrick Theatre